All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact email@example.com.

 Term: (F, S based upon sufficient demand)

-Prerequisite: WRIT 104 with a grade of C- or higher, or qualifying placement score within the past 3 years; if a student does not qualify, they may take WRIT 094 or the WRIT 101 corequisite model, dependent on the score.
+Prerequisite: WRIT 104 with a grade of C- or higher, or qualifying placement score within the past 10 years; if a student does not qualify, they may take Connections 101 or the WRIT 101 co-requisite model.

 This course introduces students to the creation and evaluation of several kinds of written and oral technical communication.
 Students will gain experience in communication formats typical of technical careers, including electronic communication, memo writing, report writing, formal research writing, document design, grammar, usage, and style.
-Emphasis is placed on professionalism, critical thinking, analysis of audience, context, and purpose, as well as the ability to locate, synthesize, and analyze, organize, and present information effectively.
-Course assumes working knowledge of Microsoft Word.
+Emphasis is placed on professionalism, critical thinking, analysis of audience, context, and purpose, as well as the ability to locate, synthesize and analyze, organize, and present information effectively.

 WRIT 201 College Writing II